youwen5/web/routes/writing/+doing-web-development-in-typst.typ

   enable-comments: true,
 )

-Over the past month I’ve been experimenting with writing a website (specifically, this website) using #link("https://typst.app/")[Typst], a document preparation system and markup language.
+Over the past month I've been experimenting with writing a website (specifically, this website) using #link("https://typst.app/")[Typst], a document preparation system and markup language.
 Most people know Typst as a LaTeX replacement, but it can also generate #smallcaps[html].
-I’ve found that it can probably act as a replacement for Markdown/Pandoc based static site generator systems too.
+I've found that it can probably act as a replacement for Markdown/Pandoc based static site generator systems too.